Kathie Russo appears in the following:

 Monday, May 13, 2013

-Elaine Stritch, who died Thursday at age 89, was best known recently as Alec Baldwin's mother on TV's 30 Rock.
+Elaine Stritch was known recently as Alec Baldwin's mother on TV's "30 Rock."
 In this extensive conversation from 2013, the two showbiz legends discuss Stritch's seven-decade career.
-"I was the funny kind of offbeat girl.
-I was never the romantic lead," she said.

 Monday, April 29, 2013

 "It was a fascinating career.
-I am absolutely glad I’m done," says the former New York City Commissioner of Correction and Probation.
+I am absolutely glad I’m done," says former New York City Commissioner of Correction and Probation, Martin Horn.

 Monday, April 15, 2013